WSU-kduncan/3120-cicd-asotirelis/README-CI.md

 - Github Workflow
     - On every push to the main branch of 3120-cicd-asotirelis a new image is created created from the contents of the website folder using the httpd base image and pushed to asotirelis/3120-cicd Docker Hub Repo

-    what variables in workflow are custom to your project think may need to be changed if someone else is going to use it or you reuse it
+    - Custom variables:
+        - If someone else wanted to build of of this project they would need to change two secrets DOCKER_USERNAME and DOCKER_PASSWORD to their own.